 TO:

-FROM: (Clinical Coordinator)
+FROM: (Clinical Coordin nator)

 DATE:

 RE: Lateness

-According to the attend ance records at:
+According to the at ttendance records at:

 you were late on the

 following three days:

-accrued al ence; therefore, one additional day will be added to your As of today, you now have day(s), which must es.
+our accrued absences absence; therefore, one additional day will be for this semester.
+As of today, you now have e made up due to excessive absences.

 Comments:

-I have reviewe ed the above information and understa and that this notification will be placed in my permanent student file.
+I have reviewe file. ed the above information and u nderstand that this notification will be placed in my permanent student

-S1 tudent's Signature Clinical Coordinator's Signature
+St udent's Signature Clinical Coordinator's Signature